Brendan O'Neill (author): Northern Ireland

-O'Neill was critical of the 1998 Good Friday Agreement, which Sinn Féin and the Provisional IRA supported.
+O'Neill is a supporter of a united Ireland.
+He was critical of the 1998 Good Friday Agreement, which Sinn Féin and the Provisional IRA supported.
 O'Neill wrote, in a 1998 issue of Living Marxism, "The new peace deal is a disgrace...
 The biggest losers in all this are the republican movement...
 [W]hat exactly will the republican communities gain at the end of their 25-year struggle?
 Sinn Fein and the IRA have not just agreed to down arms.
 They have effectively signed away everything they once stood for, accepting that there will not be a united Ireland."